Oonagh creates music and sound works inspired by stories and places, particularly waterways.

 Her work involves music composition, sound design, sound art, production, recording, writing, teaching, facilitating, videography and community consultation.

-Current work includes Sound Walk by the Water, a workshop and installation with CuriousWorks, part of ‘Holding Space, Rituals of Welcome’, this project is currently in production.
+Recent work includes Sound Walk by the Water, a workshop and installation with CuriousWorks, part of ‘Holding Space, Rituals of Welcome’, this project is currently in production.

-11 Stories From the River Dyarubbin, 11 location based audio-walks along Dyarubbin the Hawkesbury river featuring an original music work in 11 parts and 11 time, with Dharug songs by Jasmine Seymour and Stacy-Jane Etal.
-The music underscores stories of the rivers people, places, history, geology and ecology, shared by over 80 participants.
+Composer/producer of the collaborative public arts project 11 Stories From the River Dyarubbin, 11 location based audio-walks along Dyarubbin the Hawkesbury river, featuring an original music work in 11 time, Dharug songs by Jasmine Seymour and Stacy-Jane Etal and stories of the river’s people, places, history, geology and ecology, shared by over 80 participants.
+This project spanned 5 years and was developed closely with the Hawkesbury community, Hawkesbury Regional Museum, Dharug Custodian Aboriginal Corporation, Western Sydney University Sustainable Futures, Hawkesbury Historical Society and Hawkesbury Environment Network.
 In 2024 the project won an Imagine Award from Musuems & Galleries NSW.

 Commissions as composer / sound designer include a live cello score for Monkey Baa Theatre Co’s adaptation of Jackie French’s Diary of a Wombat 2017, a soundtrack for Circa circus: When One Door Closes 2016, a live cello score for Urban Theatre’s site-specific adaptation of Michael Mohammed Ahmad’s The Tribe Sydney Festival 2015, Belvoir 2016, Victoria 2017 and music for the ABC RN, ABC online, UNSW/Museum of Victoria icinema multi-platform documentary Retrospect 2015.
 For the Dictionary of Sydney she created music for their online walking tour of Old Irish Sydney 2014.